korhore/Wall-E/README.md

 Main Robots can also share sub Robots if they wan't.
 Robots have always very tiny API.

     def process(self, sensation)
-Robot can always process sensations [def process(self, sensation)](Robot/python3/Robot/Robot.py#process).
+Robot can always process sensations.
 Sensation gives information to a Robot what to do and Robot perform actions needed.
 Robot can also create new sensations given to other Robots.

     def route(self, transferDirection, sensation)